awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 In order to get batch recommendations, the IAM user role that invokes the [CreateBatchInferenceJob](API_CreateBatchInferenceJob.md) operation must have read and write permissions to your input and output Amazon S3 buckets respectively\.
 For more information on bucket permissions, see [User Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html) in the *Amazon Simple Storage Service \(S3\) Developer Guide*\.

+**Note**
+ Amazon S3 buckets and objects must be either encryption free or, if you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize IAM service role permission to use your key\.
+For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 You can perform batch inference operations with any of the following tools:
 + [Amazon Personalize console](#batch-console)
 + [AWS CLI](#batch-cli)